-Spots around the glans penis (head of the penis) are a common issue, even though they are not often spots as such.
-Two fairly similar conditions knows as pearly penile papules and Fordyce spots originate in the sebaceous glands.
+Spots around the glans penis (head of the penis) are a common issue, even though they are often not spots as such.
+They may be a common condition knows as pearly penile papules, which originates in the sebaceous glands.

 Balanitis is a term often used for swelling and redness at the head of the penis, although this is an umbrella term.
 The origin of the problem can be eczema, psoriasis, bacterial infection, a range of viruses, or other possibilities.

 Other Genital Issues